mjakubowski84/parquet4s/site/docs/docs/fs2.md

 }
 ```

 ---
-What differentiates FS2 from Akka is that, for better performance, FS2 processes stream elements in chunks.
+What differentiates FS2 from Akka / Pekko is that, for better performance, FS2 processes stream elements in chunks.
 Therefore, `viaParquet` and `fromParquet` have a `chunkSize` property that allows a custom definition of the chunk size.
 The default value is `16`.
 Override the value to set up your own balance between memory consumption and performance.

 ---

 Please check the [examples](https://github.com/mjakubowski84/parquet4s/tree/master/examples/src/main/scala/com/github/mjakubowski84/parquet4s/fs2) to learn more.